TwoBitMachines/FlareEngineDocs/docs/html/_sources/player/player.rst.txt

    * - Rotate To Slope
      - If enabled, the character will rotate according to the rotate rate to be perpendicular with the ground.

-   * - Rotate To Wall
-     - If enabled, the character will be able to rotate from the ground to a wall below.
-For instance, the corner of a platform.

    * - Rectify In Air
      - If enabled, and if the character is rotated and jumps, it will rotate to a squared position.